Static and Dynamic BART for Rank-Order Data: Bayesian Inference

 \subsection{Posterior Sampling for ARROBART}

 To draw samples from the joint posterior distribution, a Markov Chain Monte Carlo (MCMC) algorithm is provided.
-The Gibbs sampler iterates over the following steps: \begin{enumerate}[label=\arabic*)] \item sample the path of the latent variables $\z = \{ \z_1,\ldots,\z_T \}$, recursively over time;
+The Gibbs sampler iterates over the following steps: \begin{enumerate}[label=\arabic*)] \item {given the static parameters, sample the latent states $\z = \{ \z_1,\ldots,\z_T \}$;} \item {given the latent states,} sample the tree and leaf parameters from $p(\mathcal{T}_s, \bmu_s | \mathcal{T}_{-s}, \bmu_{-s}, \z)$, for $s=1,\ldots,S$: \begin{enumerate}[label=\alph*.] \item compute the $NJT$-dimensional vector of partial residuals, $R_s$, as